 Grocery shopping is inevitable.
 Thanks to some great political changes, the single-use plastic bag is becoming a thing of the past.
 If not banned yet where you are, there is likely some kind of additional charge.

-So, what are the best alternatives to plastic bags?
+So, what is the best alternative to plastic bags?

 A bag is a bag, right?
 It depends on how you like to shop.
 Here are a few of our favourite alternatives to plastic bags for shopping and groceries: